 Airbus Defence and Space - Intelligence provides the Air Traffic Management Solution to ensure the drone flies along virtual aerial corridors to avoid collision; it coordinates the flight plan and respects no-fly zones (hospital, park, etc.) while continuously tracking and monitoring the drone within the airspace, following international aviation standards.

 In the future, airborne transport systems could help build businesses by making it easier to get products to customers or even save lives by ditching the roads to airlift medical supplies across town.
 Later iterations could include delivering higher-value medical goods to disaster-hit regions, where roads may be impassable.

 Autonomous, fast and secure delivery of low-weight parcels in congested and inaccessible areas

 Ensures the safety of all airspace users and civilians whilst following aviation standards

-Interfaces with ATM (Air Traffic Management) for coordination of all flights
+Interfaces with ATM (Air Traffic Management) and ATC (Air Traffic Control) for coordination of all flights